Maven (wrestler): Tough Enough; Hardcore Champion (2001–2002)

-Mid-card status and feud with Evolution (2003–2004)
+Various feuds and departure (2003–2005)

 Maven entered the 2003 Royal Rumble.
 He attempted to eliminate The Undertaker by using a dropkick like he did the previous year, but failed and was eliminated by The Undertaker.
 Maven fought World Heavyweight Champion Triple H on the March 10 episode of Raw, but lost.
 In 2004, Maven received the biggest push in his career, even gaining a victory over then-Evolution member Batista.
 Maven then took part in an Elimination Match at Survivor Series, teaming with Randy Orton, Chris Benoit, and Chris Jericho to face Triple H, Batista, Gene Snitsky, and Edge for the power to control Raw for one month.
 Maven was attacked backstage by Snitsky prior to the match, but after Benoit was eliminated, Maven arrived to join his teammates.
 He was eventually eliminated by Triple H. Orton was the sole survivor and as a result, he and his team had control of Raw for one month.

 Maven was the first to control Raw, booking himself in a World Heavyweight Championship match against Triple H on the November 15 episode of Raw, who tried to get out of it by offering Maven a place in Evolution.
 He declined, but despite interference from Jericho, Benoit, and Orton, Triple H retained the title due to interference from Snitsky and Ric Flair.